Unidata/TdsConfig/README.md

 - kept in git repo TdsConfig

 - each machine has their own subdirectory:
-  - idd : common to all (4.6) idd servers
+  - idd : common to all idd servers
   - rdavm : at CISL/RDA
-  - remotetest : where? opendap/netcdf C test server
   - startup: this should be the minimal configuration for running a thredds server
   - thredds : atm-nwsc (/opt/tds) (idd + casestudies)
-  - threddsTest : atm-nwsc (/opt/tds-test) (idd + casestudies + preprocessed)
+  - threddsTest : atm-nwsc (/opt/tds-test) (idd + casestudies + preprocessed + remotetest)
   - threddsDev : lead (/opt/tds-dev)
   - awsL2 : jetstream machine serving AWS Level2 radar archive data